FAQs (Frequently Asked Questions)

 Appointment covered by insurance

-For a typical appointment covered by insurance, I collect the “patient responsibility” amount (co-payment, deductible or co-insurance) when I receive my copy of the claim voucher (EOB) from the carrier, That’s about two weeks after the appointment.
-I deduct the exact amount.
+For a typical appointment covered by insurance, I collect the “patient responsibility” amount (co-payment, deductible or co-insurance) when I receive my copy of the claim voucher (EOB) from the carrier.
+That’s about two weeks after the appointment.
+Once I receive the EOB, I will seek payment in cash, check or online via Zelle or Venmo.

 Other out-of-pocket